Well local designers are always a good choice. as for others, a lot of sustainable books and sites have whole page dedicated to fair trade.

 ya, those are the reasons i gave up on F21/ H&M. i only buy their excess stuff now. i really don’t understand Gap either since their clothes are expensive. they have better quality but not THAT great quality.

 I’m from Denver, too!
 The local design scene is really awesome, and there are a ton of designers doing stove like Preloved.
 Everything I wear is either locally made or thrifted…I even just ordered a retro nautical style bikini that is cheaper than any swimsuit I’ve seen in a sweatshop store—and custom fit!
-Let me know if you want a list of stores or anything!posted over 2 years ago
+Let me know if you want a list of stores or anything!posted almost 3 years ago